xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RESTART**(level\_num)

-Level\_num    is a number specifying the number of previous RETURN statements you want to be ignored.
+Level\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the number of previous RETURN statements you want to be ignored.
 If level\_num is omitted, the next RETURN statement will halt macro execution.

 For example, if the currently running macro has two "ancestors" (the current macro was called by one macro that, in turn, was called by